togrupe/dlive-midi-tools/README.md

 * yellow
 * black
 * white

+If the given color does not match, the default color black is used instead.

 ## Settings on the dlive console
 The Midi Channel setting on dlive under `Utils/Shows -> Control -> Midi` should be be set to : `12 to 16`, which is default.